sedos-project/organization/docs/data_requirements/input_data.md

 #### Don'ts

-* table name must not maximal character limit = 50
+* table name must not exceed maximal character limit = 50
 * no points
 * no commas
 * no spaces